-Create relevant landing pages for your top visitor segments
+Create targeted landing pages for new and repeat visitors using visitor segments

 Segmentation offers a way to target your website visitors more accurately.
-It's essentially a way to personalize their experience and establish a link between your marketing campaigns and their on site experience.
+It's a way to personalize their experience and establish a link between your marketing campaigns and the on-site experience.

-One of the key factors of ecommerce landing page success is the ability to target visitor segments with the appropriate product placements and merchandizing offers.
-The key is to use merchandizer’s insights to promote the right products and show accurate recommendations.
+One of the critical factors of eCommerce landing page success is the ability to target visitor segments with the appropriate product placements and merchandising offers.
+Using the merchandiser's insights to promote the right products and show accurate recommendations is key.

-Creating separate landing pages for new vs. repeat shoppers allows you to vary product ordering, merchandizing offers and product recommendations for each segment.
+Different landing pages for new and repeat shoppers allow you to offer different product ordering, merchandising, and product recommendation options to them.

-The question remains – How can merchandizers effectively target these two segments?
+The question remains – How can merchandisers effectively target these two segments?

 - Product Recommendations:

 New shoppers should be shown recommendations for Top Sellers or Top Rated products.
 These make product selection easier and help shoppers avoid the paradox of choice.